NeoHW/tp/docs/DeveloperGuide.md

 * All fields are optional in the EditCommand except for `INDEX`.
 * Fields such as `foodPreference`, `familyCondition`, `hobby` and `tag` can be repeated for multiple inputs.
 * If the fields for `patientHospitalId`, `name` and `preferredName` are repeated during the editing of patient, error message will be thrown.
+* If the edited value of field is the same as the original value, nothing will be changed and it is allowed.

 The activity diagram below outlines the steps involved when a user initiates a Edit command.
 <puml src="diagrams/EditActivityDiagram.puml" alt="EditActivityDiagram" />